emcbem/BoardGameStatTracker/README.md

 #### To-Do Items

 - [ ] Webhook to have popups show up when someone sends a friend request
+- [ ] Stats for how well you play a game are in the specific game page
 - [ ] Touch-ups

 #### Rubric Items Hit